 Tennessee law permits families to seek compensation for funeral expenses and associated expenses, lost wages that the decedent would have earned in his or her lifetime, mental anguish and loss of companionship, and loss of enjoyment of life.
 In cases where the behavior that caused someone’s death was egregious, malicious, or criminal, the court may also allow families to pursue punitive damages against the defendant.

 If your loved one died because of another party’s actions, we may be able to help you.
 We’ve pursued justice for many Tennessee Valley families, working tirelessly to ensure the best possible outcome for their case.
-To schedule a no-obligation consultation, call us today at (931) 962-1044.
+To schedule a no-obligation consultation with a wrongful death attorney, call us today at (931) 962-1044.